UART FIFO with DMA on STM32

 I2S DMA Operation

-For the I2S, it is straightforward to implement the DMA to receive digital audio.
-You configure the DMA to match the audio format (16/24/32-bit etc).
-You then choose a frame buffer size and configure the I2S in circular buffer mode.
+Implementing DMA for I2S to receive digital audio is straightforward.
+You configure the DMA to match the audio format and choose a frame buffer size.
+Then, you configure the I2S in circular buffer mode.
 The STM32 interrupts when the frame buffer is half-full and full.
-When the DMA is filling the second half, you use the processor to access the first half and vice-versa.
+You use the processor to access the half of the buffer being filled by the DMA and vice-versa.

 The Problem with UART DMA